 Since then, Stepp has built a career as a chef in Duck, sharing his passion for food with hungry beachgoers.
 In 2002, he opened his first restaurant, Red Sky Cafe, where he serves traditional Southern food with a twist, like blackberry scallops.
 In 2018, he opened NC Coast Grill & Bar with a different approach: Dishes like the bulgogi steak wrap and tikka masala grilled cheese use local ingredients but are globally inspired.
 “I just love being a chef on the Outer Banks because not only do we have so much heritage in North Carolina and Southern food to draw from, but we also have so many influences from people from all over the country and the world who come here,” Stepp says.
 “That challenges us and pushes us forward.”

 The Roadside Bar & Grill.
 “If you’re walking down the block, you’re going to see this quaint little beach shack on the side of the road,” Stepp says.
-The Roadside restaurant has been open since 1995, serving up dishes like vegan pad Thai, clam chowder, and beef short ribs.
+The Roadside restaurant has been open since 1995, serving up dishes like Carolina muddle, clam chowder, and tomato pie.

 The Blue Point.
 “The Blue Point was the beginning of the restaurant business in Duck,” Stepp says.
 In 1989, owners Sam McGann and John Power combined their expertise in Southern coastal cuisine and fine-dining service to create what Stepp calls “a culinary anchor in Duck.”